 Australia protects reputation and goodwill in names through passing of law and consumer protection laws that prohibit misleading commercial conduct.

 In addition, Australia has a registered trade mark system for names, logos, devices, sounds, smells, colours and shapes that distinguish the goods or services of an owner from those of other owners.
+Registering a trade mark provides the owner with the exclusive right to use and commercialise that mark in relation to specified classes of goods and services.

 Australia follows the international system of classification of goods and services.
 Early trade mark registration is desirable for those seeking to enter the Australian market.
 Australia also has a federal system for registering business names for persons carrying on business under a name other than their own name or company name.